jqueuniet/netbox-go/apiv4_2/docs/DeviceTypeRequest.md

 ### NewDeviceTypeRequest

-`func NewDeviceTypeRequest(manufacturer BriefManufacturerRequest, model string, slug string, ) *DeviceTypeRequest`
+`func NewDeviceTypeRequest(manufacturer BriefDeviceTypeRequestManufacturer, model string, slug string, ) *DeviceTypeRequest`

 NewDeviceTypeRequest instantiates a new DeviceTypeRequest object This constructor will assign default values to properties that have it defined,